akhtarnabeel/ecoforecastCS/README.md

 1. A user who wishes to run computation on our system submits the job using the web interface provided.
 For running the website, we are using CGI-bin for website interface.
 Currently, users can only submit code in R language.
 Users are also given the option to chose R library that their code uses.
 Users can also upload supporting files, e.g. configuration files, along with their code.

 2. Code, along with supporting files, is provided to the **Orchestrator & Scheduler (O&S)**.
-O&S  decides where to place the *Serverless function*.
+O&S  decides where to place the *Serverless function* as Virtual Functions (VFs) for running computation for ecological research.
+Currently, VFs can run on either Chameleon Cloud or GENI nodes.
 Chameleon has access to powerful nodes, so O&S can run serverless functions with RAM up to 8GB for each function.
+However, Chameleon nodes are located at one geographical location i.e. Texas.

+GENI nodes are spread all over the US at different research institutes.
+However, GENI nodes have limited resources, so O&S can run serverless functions with RAM up to 2GB for each function.

-However, it is far from the data source so download time for the data being used can significantly affect the running time of the function.
-On the other hand, GENI nodes are spread all over the US and we can run Serverless function closer to the data source to quickly run and store the output.
+Although VFs running on Chameleon cloud have more resources, they are bound to one geographical location.
+The VFs can be geographically far from the data source, so the download time for the input data can significantly impact the total running time of a function.
+Morever, saving the output from VF into a database which is geographically far from where function executes, can also significantly impact the running time of the function.

+Although GENI nodes have limited computation power, the functions can run at different geographical locations and VFs can be placed closer to the data source.
+This can reduce the download time for input data and significantly reduce the running time for the VF.

+The O&S task is to find the perfect location for placing the VFs such that the running time is reduced and the resource requirements for VFs are fulfilled.

+3.

 ## User Manual